Choosing a New Name

 Double-crested Cormorants with Common Terns at Jamaica Bay.
 Photo: Don Riepe

-In Spring 2023, NYC Audubon’s board of directors voted to change the organization’s name by dropping “Audubon” and beginning the process of identifying a new name that better reflects our organizational values and our work.
+In Spring 2023 after a months-long assessment process, NYC Audubon’s leadership began the process to change the organization’s name by dropping “Audubon” and choosing a new name that better reflects our organizational values and our work.

-We have embarked on a collaborative and robust process to select a new name that encapsulates who we are and what we do, and that is inclusive and welcoming to all New Yorkers.
-We plan to announce a new name in Spring 2024.
+We embarked on a collaborative and robust process to select a new name that encapsulates who we are and what we do, and that is inclusive and welcoming to all New Yorkers.
+We will announce a new name in Spring 2024.

 CONSIDERATIONS FOR OUR NEW NAME

-As we evaluate name suggestions and collect feedback, we will bear in mind key considerations so that our new name:
+As we evaluated name suggestions and collected feedback, here were the key considerations so that our new name:

 • Reflects our mission of conservation research, engagement of all New Yorkers, and advocacy efforts for legislative and policy change that protects wild birds and habitat